sfadschm/Micro-PL/docs/source/User Guide.rst

        This can, e.g., be useful to run a pseudo-timetrace at a certain sample spot (however, note that the :literal:`\  Preview \ ` mode of the main VI can achieve the same goal much easier).

-       The :literal:`\  Simulate Spectra? \ ` mode will generate a pseudo-random constant spectrum at each point of the map instead of collecting data from the detector.
+       The :literal:`\  Simulate Spectra? \ ` mode will generate single lorentzian peak spectra with narrow linewidths at random points of the map instead of collecting data from the detector.

        If activated, the :literal:`\  Integration \ ` and :literal:`\  Repetition \ ` settings of the detector will be ignored.